TogaraMutasa/TogaraMutasa/README.md

 Linux and Unix Operating Systems
 Windows PowerShell
 Expert Control-M Scheduling Tool
-- 🌱 I’m currently learning Data Engineering and Data Science and Analytics.
+- 🌱 I’m currently transitioning to a Data Engineering role with AI and Analytics.
 Also keen interest in ERPNext.
 - 💞️ I’m looking to collaborate on Data Engineering , AI and Deep learning.
 - 📫 You can reach me on email : togaramutasa@gmail.com, togaramutasa@parameterworld.com